Michael Chance: Recordings

-Michael Chance's list of recordings is numerous and widespread.
+Michael Chance's recordings are numerous and diverse.
 He received a Grammy Award for his participation in Handel's Semele for Deutsche Grammophon with John Nelson and Kathleen Battle.
 He has recorded frequently with John Eliot Gardiner, including the Bach Passions and Cantatas, B Minor Mass, Monteverdi's Orfeo and L'Incoronazione di Poppea and Handel's Jephtha, Tamerlano and Agrippina.
 Other conductors he has recorded with include Trevor Pinnock, Frans Brüggen, Ton Koopman and Nicholas McGegan.
 On his CD for Deutsche Grammophon, “Michael Chance, the Art of Counter Tenor”, he sings solo alto cantatas by Vivaldi with Trevor Pinnock and The English Concert.

 Honours and accolades

-He was appointed Commander of the Order of the British Empire (CBE) in the 2009 New Year Honours.
+Michael was appointed Commander of the Order of the British Empire (CBE) in the 2009 New Year Honours.
+In December 2024, he was awarded Fellowship of the Royal Northern College of Music.

 Personal life

-Michael Chance is married to the poet and classics scholar Irene Noel-Baker.
-Their son, Alexander Chance, has forged a career as an operatic countertenor.
+Michael Chance is married to the poet and classicist Irene Noel-Baker.
+Their son, Alexander Chance, is also an operatic countertenor.